fabiomattei/uddocs/_docs/title-bar.md

 The only thing wi need to set is the string we want to show and, eventually, the buttons we want to put close to the title.

+The title bar object contains two items:

+* title: the string containing the title we want to add to the page
+* actions: list of actions we need to put in the page on the same line the title is (optional)

+If you want to know more about the <a href="{{site.baseurl}}/docs/actions">Actions</a> check out the related page.

 {% highlight json %}
 {
   "name": "unitlisttitlebar",